 1867; Danger Lurks in Portland Quarries.

 The quarries on Portland are world renown.
-They are of a strange type of brutal beauty, the glare from the white stone is blinding in the bright sunshine, the heat reflects mercilessly from the calcified remains that makes up the huge slabs that tumble and totter precariously all around.
-Ultimately, their beauty belies the ever present…
+They are of a strange type of brutal beauty, glare from the white stone is blinding in bright sunshine, heat reflects mercilessly from calcified remains that makes up these huge slabs that tumble and totter precariously all around.
+Ultimately, their beauty belies the ever present danger that resides…

 1862; Portland prison, The Pleasantness of Penal Servitude.